ErroneousBee/ACGWiki/content/about/nature-trail.md

 Please use the trail as much and however you like.
 Enjoy yourselves and have FUN.

-To find out more about girlguiding locally visit the [Girl Guiding Sussex Central](https://www.facebook.com/girlguidingsc) Facebook page.
+To find out more about the trail and guiding locally visit the [trefoil guild](https://www.egmel.co.uk/the-park/trefoil-guild-centenary-nature-trail/) trail page.